-All bathrooms and kitchen areas are supplied with separate hot and cold running water to appropriately marked taps.
-The cold water supply is drinkable in both kitchen and bathroom.
+All bedrooms and kitchen areas are supplied with separate hot and cold running water to appropriately marked taps.
+The cold water supply is drinkable in all rooms both kitchen and study (en suite).
 It is advised if you have been away from your residence for more than a few days that you turn on the cold water supply and let it run for a little while before use.